 These schools are usually meant for children of internationals who only plan to stay in the Netherlands for a few years.
 Most international schools follow the International Primary Curriculum (IPC), the International Baccalaureate Primary Years Programme (IB-PYP), or the British Curriculum.

 Immersive or “newcomer” schools in the Netherlands

-When a child over the age of six, who cannot speak Dutch arrives in the Netherlands, it is a requirement to firstly attend an immersive or newcomer school.
+When a child over the age of six (and in some cities, ages four to five) who cannot speak Dutch arrives in the Netherlands, it is a requirement to first attend an immersive or newcomer school.
 These schools enable children to learn Dutch before assimilating into a normal Dutch school.

 The schools follow the Dutch curriculum while helping children to become fluent in the language.
 Children can attend these schools for up to a year.
 Many municipalities have such schools, and the organisation LOWAN (Ondersteuning Onderwijs Nieuwecomers) is a great resource to find the closest one to you.